-Hamas is the largest of several Palestinian militant Islamist groups and governs the Gaza Strip.
+Hamas is the largest of several Palestinian militant Islamist groups.

-Its name is an Arabic acronym for the Islamic Resistance Movement, originating as it did in 1987 after the beginning of the first intifada, or Palestinian uprising, against Israel's occupation of the West Bank and Gaza.
+Its name is an Arabic acronym for the Islamic Resistance Movement, originating as it did in 1987 after the beginning of the first intifada, or Palestinian uprising, against Israel's occupation of the West Bank and Gaza Strip.

 Hamas is designated a terrorist organisation by Israel, the US, EU, Canada and Japan due to its long record of attacks and its refusal to renounce violence.
 Under the group's charter, Hamas is committed to the destruction of Israel.

-But to its supporters it is seen as a legitimate resistance movement and a democratically elected government.
+But to its supporters it is seen as a legitimate resistance movement.

-In 2006, it won a stunning victory in the Palestinian parliamentary elections, sparking a bitter conflict with the rival Fatah faction of Palestinian leader Mahmoud Abbas.
+In 2006, Hamas won a stunning victory in the Palestinian Legislative Council (PLC) elections, but tensions with the rival Fatah faction of Palestinian Authority President Mahmoud Abbas heightened.

-Israel holds Hamas responsible for all attacks emanating from the Gaza Strip, and has carried out two major military campaigns in Gaza since Hamas came to power - Operation Cast Lead in December 2008 and Operation Pillar of Defence in November 2012 and Operation Protective Edge in July 2014.
+Israel held Hamas responsible for all attacks emanating from the Gaza Strip, and has carried out three major military campaigns in Gaza - Operation Cast Lead in December 2008, Operation Pillar of Defence in November 2012 and Operation Protective Edge in July 2014.

 The offensives were preceded by escalations in cross-border fighting, with scores of rocket attacks from Gaza, and air strikes against it by Israel.

-Hamas came to prominence after the first intifada as the main Palestinian opponent of the Oslo accords - the US-sponsored peace process that oversaw the gradual and partial removal of Israel's occupation in return for Palestinian guarantees to protect Israeli security.
+Hamas came to prominence after the first intifada as the main Palestinian opponent of the Oslo peace accords between Israel and the Palestine Liberation Organisation (PLO).

 Despite numerous Israeli operations against it and clampdowns by the Palestinian Authority, Hamas found it had an effective power of veto over the process by launching suicide attacks.